 There are two forms in which acid deposition occurs – wet and dry.
 Both are discussed below:

-- Wet Deposition: When the wind blows the acidic chemicals in the air to the areas where the weather is wet, the acids fall to the ground in the form of rain, sleet, fog, snow or mist.
-It removes acid from the atmosphere and deposit them on the earth’s surface.
+When the wind blows the acidic chemicals in the air to the areas where the weather is wet, the acids fall to the ground in the form of rain, sleet, fog, snow, or mist.
+It removes acid from the atmosphere and deposits them on the earth’s surface.

-These stick to the ground and other surfaces such as cars, houses, trees and buildings.
-Almost 50% of the acidic pollutants in the atmosphere fall back through dry deposition.
-These acidic pollutants can be washed away from earth surface by rainstorms.
+These stick to the ground and other surfaces, such as cars, houses, trees, and buildings.
+Dry deposition is just as prevalent as the wet type.
+In fact, almost 50% of the acidic pollutants in the atmosphere fall back through dry deposition.
+These acidic pollutants can be washed away from the earth’s surface by rainstorms.

 Causes of Acid Rain

 Both natural and man-made sources are known to play a role in the formation of acid rain.
 But, it is mainly caused by the combustion of fossil fuels, which results in emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx).

 The major natural causal agent for acid rain is volcanic emissions.
 Volcanoes emit acid-producing gases to create higher than normal amounts of acid rain or any other form of precipitation, such as fog and snow, to the extent of affecting vegetation cover and the health of residents within the surrounding.